msawant060/AWS-CSA/Identity Access Management/Introduction IAM.md

  - The “root account” is simply the account created when you first setup your AWS account.
  - It has complete Admin access.
+ - New Users have NO permissions when first created
+ - New users are assign Access Key ID & Secret Access Keys when first created.
+(Note these are not the same as a password.
+You only get to view these once)